exu2011/Plotly_Visualization_Challenge/README.md

 You will need to modify the example gauge code to account for values ranging from 0 through 9.
 Update the chart whenever a new sample is selected.

-// Create a funcion to pull out demographics information from the metadata in samples.json
+Procedure:
+first I created docs folder and put all the index.html and app.js files into this folder so that we could deploy the webpage  on github.

+First, I create a function called  buildDemoInfoTable  to print out demographics info table for specific chosen id of the pulldown menu.
+I name it sample.data
-// filter demographic information by id parameter

-// get the html element of the demographic info table
+then I filter demographic information by id parameter and get the html element of the demographic info table

 // Clear the existing data in the demographic info table